microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   **DMF_ModuleCreate**                                 |  Client Drivers use this call to create Dynamic Modules. *Client drivers typically do not create Dynamic Modules.*
   **DMF_ParentDeviceGet**                              |  Client Drivers use this function to retrieve the **WDFDEVICE** that is set as parent of a Module.
 Using that device, the Client Driver can access the corresponding Device Context.
   **DMF_FilterDeviceGet**                              |  Client Filter Drivers use this function to retrieve the **WDFDEVICE** that corresponds to the Filter Device Filter Device Object.
+  **DMF_DmfDeviceInitOverrideDefaultQueueConfig**      |  Client Drivers use this function to modify how DMF creates the default queue.
+  **DMF_DmfDeviceInitOverrideDefaultQueueObjectAttributes** | Client Drivers use this function to explicitly set the execution level of the queue's callbacks.

 Module Facing DMF APIs
 ----------------------